mucormucedo/cisco-asa-routed-mode/README.md

 - Active Directory
 - DNS
 - NTP
-- Ubuntu test hosts

 ## What This Project Demonstrates
 - Firewall rule design
-- Network segmentation with vlans
--
+- Mail Flow from inside to outside
-- Troubleshooting connectivity issues
+- W